asmodeus812/elearning/java-se-study/java-8/6-methods-and-functions.md

 Note that there are `caveats`, from the implementation above we can see that, we are correctly calling the test method, without parameters, with one int or two int parameters or one double.
-However what would happen if we instead called the test method with two double paramters, or with a float one.
+However what would happen if we instead called the test method with two double parameters, or with a float one.

 ```java
 OverloadDemo ob = new OverloadDemo();